 Coconut oil has an estimated SPF of anywhere from 1 to 10, which may not seem like much, but think of all the additional benefits it includes that are magnified by the sun’s rays!
 It provides enough protection but also doesn’t completely block out the UVB rays that are necessary for Vitamin D synthesis.

-If you spend a moderate time outdoors with a hat, you should get as much natural sunlight on the skin as possible without any sun protection in order to get enough Vitamin D daily.
+If you spend a moderate time outdoors with a hat, you should get as much natural sunlight on the skin as possible without any sun protection to get enough Vitamin D daily.
 And if you feel you need a bit more hydration and nourishment after a long time in the sun, coconut oil is the much-needed moisturizer that will do the trick.

 How to Choose the Best Coconut Oil for Your Skin Care

-Although coconut oil is healthy in its most natural unprocessed form, the extraction process and therefore quality of the oil varies from one brand to another.
+Although coconut oil is healthy in its most natural unprocessed form, the extraction process and therefore the quality of the oil varies from one brand to another.
 Here are some important designations and factors to consider when looking for the healthiest and the most quality coconut oil:

 Unrefined Coconut Oil – This coconut oil is extracted from mature coconuts using natural methods without heat or chemicals; this designation also means that the oil is (extra) virgin.